 The dev team works with quick turnaround times – we go from an idea to a feature in two weeks.
 Although it’s fast-paced, it’s not overbearing.
 You’re given a project and can get on with your work without being micromanaged.
 I’ve been a full member of the team since the day I joined.
 I thought interns would be treated differently or given the unstimulating jobs but that wasn’t the case.

 I’ve mostly been working in the drawing team.
 Fundamentally, we implement new visual features for KeyLines and improve rendering performance.
 The most exciting thing I’ve done is to add a feature to the time bar – a component to help users explore connected data as it evolves through time.
-The new feature, included in the KeyLines 4.7 release, allows users to highlight times or time ranges of interest to make them stand out.
+The new feature allows users to highlight times or time ranges of interest to make them stand out.
 It’s especially useful for alerts or periods of unusual activity.
 Below, it’s been used to highlight credit card fraud.

 It was thoroughly rewarding seeing the time bar highlights feature evolve from an idea to being deployed into KeyLines and knowing that I had an input.